Eva Lind: Television career

-Eva Lind became known to the general public through her television appearances.
-She made her first TV appearance in 1983 on the ORF talent show Die große Chance.
-Under the direction of Claudio Abbado she was seen in 1985 alongside Montserrat Caballé and Marilyn Horne in the TV production Rossini at Versailles.
+Eva Lind made her first TV appearance in 1983 on the ORF talent show Die große Chance.
+Under the direction of Claudio Abbado she appeared in 1985 alongside Montserrat Caballé and Marilyn Horne in the TV production Rossini at Versailles.
 In 2002, she presented the Stars von morgen series on Arte.
 In 2003 and 2004 she hosted and sang in ZDF's program Adventliche Klänge aus Dresden at the Dresden Frauenkirche.